alaniwalaa/The-VBA-of-Wall-Street/README.md

     - counting the percent change
     - populating the stock volume

-Another conditions to check the greatest percentages of the increase and the decrease for the whole stocks
+More conditions to check the greatest percentages of the increase and the decrease for the whole stocks

 Counters for the accumolations and other mathmatical processes